Western IRB (WIRB)

 All new drug or analogous device studies that are industry-designed, initiated, and sponsored will be sent to WIRB for review (with select exceptions).
 See http://www.irb.emory.edu/forms/external-irbs/WIRB.html.
 Please also see What umbrella agreements and MOUs are in place? on the Collaborative Research and External IRBs page.

-We will also use WIRB for multisite studies required to use a single IRB per the NIH mandate, for which Emory is selected as the site to provide IRB review.
-Note that this needs to be included in the study budget.
+We will also use WIRB for multisite studies required to use a single IRB per the NIH mandate for which Emory is selected as the site to provide IRB review.
+We also recommend WIRB when all sites are not willing to rely on the same institutional IRB as the single IRB.
+Note that WIRB costs need to be included in the study budget.
 See the main Collaborative Research page, under "NIH Single IRB Policy."

 WIRB may have already done the protocol-level review for the Sponsor, in which case Emory is simply added as an additional study site via an amendment.
 Otherwise, WIRB does a full initial review of the study for us.
 Learn more at www.wirb.com.

-As in other external IRB (XIRB) studies, Emory IRB will verify that all local institutional requirements are met via a local eIRB submission, including
+As in other external IRB (XIRB) studies, the Emory IRB analyst assistant assigned to the study will verify that all local institutional requirements are met via a local eIRB submission, including

 - study team training requirements